If you’ve arrived here hoping to learn how to get started with text message marketing for your small business, you’re in the right place.

-Small business owners can leverage SMS messages to engage customers and inspire customer loyalty through a range of marketing initiatives.
+Small business owners can leverage SMS messages to engage audiences and build customer loyalty through a range of marketing initiatives.
 From sharing business news and sales promotions to sending appointment reminders and personalized messages, there is no shortage of ways to utilize SMS messaging and bake this channel into your overall marketing strategy.

 How text message marketing works